mushtaq96/my_tech/Prompts.md

 Limit placement suggestions to Summary, Skills, and Experience sections.
 The following is a German job description and my modified German CV.
 Begin by analyzing them.
 Keep all German keywords, phrases, and technical terms intact, but explain and provide recommendations in English.

+# Cover Letter

+I have a top 1% candidate Anschreiben template in German (B2 level).
+Use the job description I provide to fill in all placeholders and make it tailored for this specific position.

+Rules:

+1. Replace placeholders accurately:
+   - [Unternehmensschwerpunkt] → main focus/industry of the company (only if explicitly mentioned in JD or official website)
+   - [Produkt] → main product/service (use exact wording from JD or website; if not clear, leave placeholder for manual review)
+   - [USP keyword] → my unique selling point relevant to the role (e.g., international experience, full-stack skills, agile project experience)
+   - [relevante Technologien/Methoden] → technologies and methods from my CV that match the role
+   - [kurzes, konkretes Beispiel aus Erfahrung] → one short real example from my CV relevant to the position, prioritize quantified achievements if possible

+2. **Personalization algorithm for “personal touch”:**
+   - Extract from the job description and company website a concrete product, project, or company value.
+   - Connect it with one real, specific experience, interest, or value of mine.
+   - Generate **one compelling sentence** that naturally fits in the Anschreiben to make it feel like I wrote it myself.
+   - Example: “Besonders begeistert mich [Produkt], da ich in meiner vorherigen Tätigkeit bei [Firma/Projekt] gelernt habe, [konkrete Erfahrung/Ergebnis], was perfekt zu Ihrer Mission passt.”

+3. Tone and language:
+   - Keep tone professional, motivated, natural, and consistent in first-person “Ich” perspective.
+   - Output in **German B2**, ready to copy-paste after placeholder checks.

+4. Keywords:
+   - Highlight 3–5 strategic skills, technologies, and qualifications **exactly as they appear in the job description** per paragraph using bold formatting (e.g., `**C#**`, `**React**`).
+   - Avoid keyword stuffing; keywords must be contextually relevant.

+5. Openings & closings:
+   - Opening sentence should convey immediate enthusiasm and specificity about the role or company.
+   - Closing should emphasize my readiness to contribute and potential value to the team.

+6. Guardrails:
+   - Do not invent company facts or products.
+If uncertain, leave placeholders for manual review.
+   - Limit buzzwords to only those present in the JD or your CV.
+   - Ensure CV examples are directly relevant to the job’s responsibilities.
+   - Verify that all company products, services, and technologies are accurate.
+   - If a job description lacks specifics, leave placeholders for manual review and avoid generic statements.

+7. Output format:
+   - Anschreiben should be structured into short, clear paragraphs (3–5 sentences each).
+   - Include **bolded keywords** and the **personal touch sentence** in context.
+   - End with a professional, contribution-focused closing sentence.

+Job description: [PASTE JOB DESCRIPTION HERE]
+CV / Experience: [PASTE RELEVANT CV EXCERPTS HERE]

 ## Top 1% Prompts for telc B2 Speaking Practice with LLMs